 For analysis of future scenarios in 2028, a 2% annual linear growth rate (typical growth rate for Alberta Transportation) was applied to all intersections except for Highway 2A & 44 Avenue, Highway 2A & 39 Avenue and Highway 53 & 67 Street.
-Traffic growth in these three intersections were determined separately using a process of trip generation and trip distribution, based from future land use projections (Area Structure Plans).
+Traffic growth at these three intersections was determined separately using a process of trip generation and trip distribution based on future land use projections (Area Structure Plans).